ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 - We only consider journeys at reasonable hours of the day, and on a typical business day, and assuming the schedule of May 13-17, 2019.
 - We allow short (total max 500m "As the Crows Flies") walking distances for transfers between two stops, and assume a walking speed of _50m/1min_ on a straight line, regardless of obstacles, human-built or natural, such as building, highways, rivers, or lakes.
 - We only consider journeys that start and end on known station coordinates (train station, bus stops, etc.), never from a random location.
 However, walking from the departure stop to a nearby stop is allowed.
-- We only consider stops in a 15km radius of Zürich's train station, `Zürich HB (8503000)`, (lat, lon) = `(47.378177, 8.540192)`.
+- We only consider departure and arrival stops in a 15km radius of Zürich's train station, `Zürich HB (8503000)`, (lat, lon) = `(47.378177, 8.540192)`.
-- We only consider stops in the 15km radius that are reachable from Zürich HB, either directly, or via transfers through other stops within the same 15km area.
+- We only consider stops in the 15km radius that are reachable from Zürich HB.
+If needed stops may be reached via transfers through other stops outside the 15km area.
 - There is no penalty for assuming that delays or travel times on the public transport network are uncorrelated with one another.
 - Once a route is computed, a traveller is expected to follow the planned routes to the end, or until it fails (i.e. miss a connection).
   You **do not** need to address the case where travellers are able to defer their decisions and adapt their journey "en route", as more information becomes available.
 This would require us to consider all alternative routes (contingency plans) in the computation of the uncertainty levels, which is more difficult to implement.